Define a Niche

 Your niche is the specific area in your target audience where you will position yourself as the expert.
 Choosing a niche allows you to focus on a specific piece of the target audience and make it your own.
 And this is the best way to compete against your competition.

 Small businesses have a definite advantage in niche marketing.
-Small business can survive; in fact thrive, in niches too small for big business to take seriously.
+Small businesses can survive; in fact thrive, in niches too small for big business to take seriously.
 HP would never think of building computers aimed specifically at females who are microbiologists, but you could and be successful.
-That is, if there were enough female microbiologists who needed computers in your area!
+That is if there were enough female microbiologists who needed computers in your area!